joniii6/StockAnalyzer/README.md

 ## 2.)
 Running the project <a name="second"/>

 To run the webapp one has two options.
 As we deployed the webapp via streamlit it is accessible under the following link: xxxxxx
 The second option is to run the project locally.
 Therefore all the required libraries have to be installed first.
-To do so clone this Github repository and move the folder to your desktop.
+To do so clone this Github repository and move the folder to your desktop or to a prefered place.

 ## 3.)
 Navigating the Webapp <a name="third"/>